your-scorpion/Product-Design-in-the-Military-and-Security-Sectors/templates/design_doc_checklist.md

 - [ ] Confirmed the design doesn't ask users to trade convenience for security without a clear, communicated reason
 - [ ] Checked the design against existing design-system patterns before introducing a new security-specific pattern
 - [ ] Prototyped and pilot-tested with internal experts before the first real respondent session
+- [ ] Documented at least two genuinely different alternatives considered, with real tradeoffs — not just the winning direction presented as though it were inevitable

 ## Standards, Compliance & Documentation
 - [ ] Every mandatory rule the design implies is written as a policy/standard/procedure a real person can find and follow